dillonHe/EasyEDA-Documents/Tutorial/SchematicLibs.md

 **Show**: YES/NO. Allows you to hide the pin.
 When set it to NO, this Pin will be hidden when the symbol is placed on the schematic editor canvas.

-Note that the pin is not hidden here is in the Schematic Lib symbol editor canvas because if it was, it would disappear from view and so how would you find it to make it visible again?
+Note that the pin is not hidden here in the Schematic Lib symbol editor canvas because if it was, it would disappear from view and so how would you find it to make it visible again?
 For the same reason this option has no effect in symbols made using Group/Ungroup…

 *We may not have thought of everything in EasyEDA but we do try.  :)*

 **Electric**: [Undefined, Input, Output, I/O, Power]

-EasyEDA provide Electrical Rules Checking (ERC) right now, But you still need to set electric of your Schematic libs.
+EasyEDA provides Electrical Rules Checking (ERC) right now, But you still need to set electric of your Schematic libs.

 If you set the PIN as Power and set the pin to be hidden, then the Pin will be connected by Name which is the NetLabel.
-If the Name is VCC, it will be connected the net in your circuit with the NetLabel or NetFlag VCC.
-This is helps to in keep the schematic clear and uncluttered when using Multi-part Components.
+If the Name is VCC, it will be connected to the net in your circuit with the NetLabel or NetFlag VCC.
+This is helps to keep the schematic clear and uncluttered when using Multi-part Components.

 After created the Lib, use `CTRL+S` will open the save dialog: